-And the answer is yes, I can definitely help you!I am here to give you all that I know, and hopefully help you create a beautiful blog of your own.
-Starting a food blog can be intimidating, especially if you are not starting off with a background in this kind of thing (I definitely did not have one), but I promise you that there are only a few simple steps you need to take!
+Starting a food blog can be intimidating, especially if you are not starting off with a background in this kind of thing (we definitely did not have one), but trust us, it will only get easier!

 - The first thing you need to do is pinpoint what you will be blogging about: recipes, lifestyle tips, fitness, fashion, etc. Or just a simple personal blog!
 All up to you.